IlyaLab/gssnng/README.md

 ## Gene sets

-We are following the mSigDB nomenclature, where gene sets default to undirected, but can be marked with the suffix "_UP" (example: CD8_signature_UP or CD8.signature.up).
+We are following the MSigDB nomenclature, where gene sets default to undirected, but can be marked with the suffix "_UP" (example: CD8_signature_UP or CD8.signature.up).
 In this case, when data is ranked, genes with higher expression have larger ranks.
 If the gene set has suffix "_DN" (example: CD8_signature_DN or CD8.signature.dn), then lowest expressed genes have largest ranks.
 In the of singscore or a Z score, the undirected case is based on absolute values, so either direction, in the extreme, will result in a large Z.